chaparrosky/web-scrapping-datasets/README.md

 # web-scrapping-datasets
- Welcome to my "Web Scraping Datasets" repository!
-I've gathered datasets using Python libraries like Requests and BeautifulSoup.
+Welcome to my "web scraping datasets" repository!
+I'll be gathering datasets using Python libraries like Requests and BeautifulSoup.
 These datasets will be used in my future data analysis projects.